psychiatric-genomics-consortium/mdd-wave3-meta/docs/contrib.md

 2. Compared with [Make](https://www.gnu.org/software/make), Snakemake offers the flexibility of a scripting language and, as an extension of Python, is easy to read and write.
 3. Workflow tools like [bpipe](http://docs.bpipe.org) are more structured for defining how input files map on to output files.
 Bpipe is good for projects where you have a lot of input files that all need to be processed the same way.
 With Snakemake, the conceptual focus is more heavily on telling the system what *output* files we want, and the workflow automatically determines the dependencies necessary to create those files.
 While both systems are very flexible, Snakemake's conceptual scope is a better fit for a project where we are primarily concern are the results for a particular analysis (GWAS of MDD).
 4. [Snakemake integrates with scripts](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#external-scripts) in the three main open data science languages: [R](https://www.r-project.org), [Python](https://www.r-project.org), and [Julia](https://julialang.org).
-5. As an integrated, scalable platform, [Hail](https://hail.is/) are another good choice for reproducible results, but for this project with contributers from many different groups, Snakemake facilitates workflows running on institutional [clusters](https://snakemake.readthedocs.io/en/stable/executing/cluster.html) in addition to [cloud platforms](https://snakemake.readthedocs.io/en/stable/executing/cloud.html).
+5. As an integrated, scalable platform, [Hail](https://hail.is/) is another good choice for reproducible results, but for this project with contributers from many different groups, Snakemake facilitates workflows running on institutional [clusters](https://snakemake.readthedocs.io/en/stable/executing/cluster.html) in addition to [cloud platforms](https://snakemake.readthedocs.io/en/stable/executing/cloud.html).
 Some of the workflows need to be run on systems were Spark is not available.

 ## Version control

-Start by making a new [branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches) for your analysis.
+Start by making a new [branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches) for your `analysis`.
 This makes it easier to make changes across the whole project without interfering in other work.

 ```
 git branch analysis